 HEART_RATE_BPM, and data taken over a time interval, such as

-For more information, see the full list of Exercise types.
+For more information, see the full list of Data types.

 Create apps using Health Services

-Create apps using Health Services in the ways described in the following sections.
+Create apps using Health Services as described in the following sections.

-about a data type or an event.
-This is suited for long-lived experiences where
+data type or an event.
+This is suited for long-lived experiences where data

 See Passive data updates for more information.